Mihail Savov

+Mihail Popov Savov (Bulgarian: Михаил Попов Савов) (born 14 November 1857 in Stara Zagora - died 21 July 1928 in Saint-Vallier-de-Thiey, France) was a Bulgarian lieutenant general, government minister and diplomat who played a prominent role in Bulgaria’s military affairs during the late 19th and early 20th centuries.
+A veteran of the Serbo-Bulgarian War of 1885, he served twice as Minister of War, from 1891 to 1894 and from 1903 to 1907.
+Savov served as assistant commander-in-chief (de facto commander-in-chief) of the Bulgarian Army during the Balkan Wars of 1912–1913.
+After his military career, he also served as a Bulgarian diplomatic representative in France and Belgium.

 Biography

 Mihail Savov was born on 14 November (26 November NS) 1859 in Eski Zagra (Stara Zagora), at that time under Ottoman rule.
 He studied in Hasköy (Haskovo), Filibe (Plovdiv), in the Aprilov National High School in Gabrovo and then in the Imperial lyceum Galatasaray in Istanbul (1876).

 He graduated the Military School in Sofia in 1879 as lieutenant.
 On 9 July 1881 he was promoted to first lieutenant and then continued his education in the Nicolas General Staff Academy in Saint Petersburg (1881–1885).

 After his return to Bulgaria, he was appointed in the Eastern Rumelia militia.
 On 9 September 1885 he was promoted to captain and with Order №4 of Knyaz Alexander Batenberg in the same day he was appointed for adjutant in the army.

 Serbo-Bulgarian War

 During the Serbo-Bulgarian War in 1885 he was appointed as head of one of the departments of the Ministry of Defence and commanded the left flank during the battle of Slivnitsa.
 He had contributions for the defeat of the Serbian Morava Division and the successful battle of Pirot.
 He was awarded with Order of Bravery III grade.

 In 1886, he participated in the commission for the settlement of the Bulgarian-Ottoman border in the Rhodope Mountains and served in the headquarters of the Minister of Defence.
 Between 1886 and 1887 he was assistant of the Defence Minister.
 On 17 April 1887 he was promoted to major and worked in the Department of the General Stuff as officer in the 5th infantry brigade.

 In 1887 Mihail Savov was appointed for Fligel Adjutant of Knyaz Ferdinand.
 On 16 February he became Minister of Defence in the cabinet of Stefan Stambolov and on 2 August in the same year was promoted to lieutenant colonel.
 After the fall of Stambolov in 1894, he was dismissed from the army, but in 1897 his position was restored and he became director of the Military School until 1903.
 On 1 January 1899 he was promoted to colonel.